-Levoleucovorin is injected into a vein through an IV.
+Fusilev is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-For colorectal cancer levoleucovorin is usually given daily as a 5-day treatment, repeated every 4 to 5 weeks.
+For colorectal cancer, Fusilev is usually given daily as a 5-day treatment, repeated every 4 to 5 weeks.

-After treatment with levoleucovorin, you will be watched to make sure this medicine has been effective and you no longer have any effects of methotrexate.
+After treatment with Fusilev, you will be watched to make sure Fusilev has been effective.

-You will need frequent medical tests to help your doctor determine how long to treat you with levoleucovorin.
+You will need frequent medical tests to help your doctor determine how long to treat you with Fusilev.